hortense667/nativemap/README_NativeMap.md

 ## English Version

 Native Map is a web application that allows you to visually display and edit timeline data.
 You can manage the history of pop culture and digital technology in timeline format and compare it with your personal experiences.

-It is designed as a **distributed system where any GitHub user can become an administrator**, allowing you to manage your own timeline data in your own repository.

 ### Main Features